30 hours 'free childcare': what parents need to know

 Is my family eligible for 30 hours funding?

-You will be eligible for the 30-hour funded childcare offer if:
+You will be eligible for the 30-hour funded offer if:

-You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, £120 per week if you are 25 or older.
+- You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, over the next three months you expect to earn at least £1,976 - the National Living Wage if you are 23 or older.

 This applies if you are self-employed or on a zero-hours contract and expect to meet the earning criteria on average over the three months after you have applied for the 30-hours.
 HMRC will look at data such as your previous earnings to consider whether you are likely to meet the criteria and may contact you for further information if they are unsure.

 If you are starting up your own business, you will not be expected to meet the minimum earning criteria in your first year of trading.